oli4maes/WineCellar/README.md

 # WineCellar
 WineCellar is a wine cellar management application.
-It's primary use is to track all wines within a cellar.
+It's primary use is to track bottles within a cellar.

 ## Tools
 ### Entity Framework Core